RawatGitHub/LoginSystem/Readme.txt

+1.  create a folder named loginSystem in htdocs folder
-1. Create a dabatase named logindb.
+2. Create a dabatase named logindb.
-2. Import the users.sql file in phpmyadmin.
+3. Import the users.sql file in phpmyadmin.
-3. DONE!!
+4. DONE!!